wal-e/wal-e/README.rst

 Auxiliary Commands
 ------------------

-These are commands that are not used expressly for backup pushing and fetching, but are important to the monitoring or maintenance of WAL-E archived databases.
+These are commands that are not used expressly for backup or WAL pushing and fetching, but are important to the monitoring or maintenance of WAL-E archived databases.
+Unlike the critical four operators for taking and restoring backups (``backup-push``, ``backup-fetch``, ``wal-push``, ``wal-fetch``) that must reside on the database machine, these commands can be productively run from any computer with ``WALE_S3_PREFIX`` and the necessary credentials to manipulate or read data there.

 backup-list